mozilla-conduit/conduit-docs/arcanist-user.rst

     $ arc diff .^

-To set the parent-child relationship, you can use the UI or put a directive into the child's commit message.
+To set the parent-child relationship, you can use the UI or put a directive into the child's revision summary.
 To use the UI, go to your first commit, choose "Edit Related Revisions..." from the right-hand menu, then "Edit Child Revisions".
 Your child revision may be suggested, or you can enter an ID into the search box, including the